crickett-hpe/hpc-ai-envs/examples/language-modeling/llama31_8b/README.md

 ## 4. Launch training

-For training, we use Slurm with the Pyxis extension, and Slurm's MPI support to run our container.
+For training, we use Slurm with Apptainer, and Slurm's MPI support to run our container.

 Navigate to the directory where `run.sub` is stored.